-- Don’t just give yes-or-no answers. – Elaborate and share something from your life.
-“My morning was good, but I was so tired.
-Anyway, I managed to make oats and eggs.”
+- Don’t just give “yes or no” answers.
+Elaborate and share something from your life, e.g., “My morning was good, but I was so tired.
+At least I managed to make oats and eggs.”

-- Return questions you receive. – “So that was my morning.
-How was your morning?”
+- Return questions you receive. e.g., “So that was my morning.
+How was yours?”

-- Ask follow-up questions. – “So what did he say when he discovered what had happened?”
+- Ask follow-up questions. e.g., “So what did he say when he realized what had happened?”

-- Be positive. – Talk about problems and negative things only as an exception.
+- Be positive.
+Talk about problems and negative things only if it’s absolutely necessary.

-- Give compliments. – If you like something someone’s done, compliment them for it.
+- Give compliments.
+If you like something someone’s done, compliment them on it.

-- Remember what people tell you.
-“You told me your daughter had a cold yesterday, is she better now?”
+- Remember what people tell you and ask follow-up questions that relate to your previous conversations. e.g., “Last week, you told me your daughter had a cold.
+Is she better now?”

 5. Know a little about a lot of things

-To keep the conversation moving, be up to date on popular topics.
-Try to keep up with current events, memes, movies/shows.
-When you do, it’s easier to contribute to general conversations groups might have on those topics.
-The important thing is to be present, throw yourself into the moment, and share your thoughts.
+Try to keep up with current events, memes, movies, and shows.
+When you know a little about a lot of things, it’s easier to contribute to general conversations a group might have on those topics.

 6. Be present and personal during the conversation